Up-and-coming Ostiense: The eclectic neighbourhood changing things up

 Via Caio Cestio, 6

-Another great find in the areas is the Protestant Non-Catholic Cemetery just around the corner (entrance from Via Caio Cestio 6), a hidden corner of Rome and resting place of romantic poets Keats and Shelley, as well as other notable figures such as Gramsci, William Story and painter Hendrik Andersen.
+A perhaps unusual site to visit is the Non-Catholic Cemetery just around the corner (entrance from Via Caio Cestio 6).
+Also known as the Protestant Cemetery, English Cemetery, or the Cemetery of Artists and Poets, this is the resting place of Romantic poets John Keats and Percy Shelley, as well as other notable figures such as Antonio Gramsci, William Story and painter Hendrik Andersen.
+Single visits are free, but a €5 donation is encouraged.
+Group visits should be booked in advance.

 Street Art